Concrete resources explained for parents: How to use them with your child at home to create a maths master!

 You’ll probably know them as place value counters, numicon, dienes etc. – these are all examples of concrete resources.

-What is the Concrete-Pictorial-Abstract (CPA) approach
+Using the Concrete-Pictorial-Abstract (CPA) approach

 Once children are confident with a concept using concrete resources, they progress to drawing pictorial representations or quick sketches of the objects.
 By doing this, they are no longer manipulating the physical resources, but are still benefiting from the visual support the resources provide.